ckampfe/pipe-tweet/README.md

 pipe-tweet
 ==========

-Run a command, and tweet its output.
+Run a command and tweet its output.

 ## Instructions